 Summertime is synonymous with travel, and when flights were cheap, that meant flying to your destination.
 But with airfares at an all-time high, many Americans are opting for a good old-fashioned road trip.
 A lot of things are appealing about road trips — they can be as leisurely or as hectic as you want.
 You can also linger if you like something or take off if you don’t.

-- Pack dinner from home for the first night out.
+Pack dinner from home for the first night out.
 When our kids were young, even if we weren’t camping, I would throw a pan of chicken thighs and legs in the oven the night before.
 After baking and cooling the chicken, I would refrigerate it overnight.
 In the morning, I would pack it in a cooler loaded with homemade ice cubes just before we hit the road.
 Dinner our first night out always consisted of cold baked chicken, cole slaw and potato salad I purchased at the deli at home.
-That was one meal for five we didn’t have to pay restaurant prices for.
+That was one meal for five when we didn’t have to pay restaurant prices.

-- At your destination, plan your morning activities to end near a park or other area suitable for outdoor dining.
+At your destination, plan your morning activities to end near a park or other area suitable for outdoor dining.
 Stop by a grocery store — or, better yet, a farmers market — for a baguette, some cheese, fruit and whatever else interests you.
 Pack a small, lightweight blanket to sit on or just grab a park bench.

-- Buy a “travel mug” that plugs into your car’s cigarette lighter and take along tea bags or instant coffee.
+Buy a “travel mug” that plugs into your car’s cigarette lighter and take along tea bags or instant coffee.
 If instant doesn’t do it for you, REI carries a variety of portable French presses for making “real” coffee on the road.
 Or brew up a latte using your own homemade latte mix.